vishnumandala/Agile-Robotics-for-Industrial-Automation-Competition-ARIAC-Project/README.md

 ## Instructions

-- Clone the package to the ariac workspace / copy the folder rwa4_group1 into ariac_ws
+- Clone the package to the ariac workspace / copy the folder rwa5_group1 into ariac_ws.
+Also make sure robot_commander_msgs folder is present with rwa5_group1 in workspace src folder
 - Add the `rwa5_spring2024.yaml` file to your `ariac_gazebo` package in `config/trails/`
 - Build the workspace and source using following commands
 ```bash